keatonfisher/securitysimplified.github.io/_pages/about.md

 permalink: /about/
 ---

-Security Simplified is a small blog dedicated to simplifying security and privacy topics.
+Security Simplified is a blog dedicated to simplifying security and privacy topics.
+This includes simplifying common security/privacy related terms (and defining them) and informing and educating users about the best practices for keeping themselves secure and safe online.

-## About Me
+## About The Author

 <p align="center">
-Text goes here
+Keaton Fisher is an information security graduate and digital privacy enthusiast.
 </p>